greenwoodad/iconcheck/README.md

 In the main input file (iconcheck_input) there are a number of parameters and paths to set:

 * `ScriptsPath`: Full path to the location of the main script and the input, emailtxt, and log folders on local machine.
 Use full path!
-* `SendmailPath`: Location of the sendmail application on local machine, probably /usr/sbin.
 * `ManagerEmail`: Email address of the NMR facility manager.
 * `SSHAlias`: Alias for password-less SSH to this instrument computer.
 * `RemoteUser`: User on the remote computer that you can SSH as.